Required Roles for Teams Installation

 In order for TechWolf’s Skill Assistant to deliver personalized and timely skill suggestions via Microsoft Teams, it is crucial that we can accurately link each employee in your organization to their corresponding Teams user.
 There are two options to link the two IDs: If this is set up correctly, the TechWolf Skill Assistant will be able to fetch all skill suggestions and send them to the right Teams user.Through Microsoft Graph (preferred)

-The preferred method is to use the Microsoft Graph API to fetch theEmployee ID
+The preferred method is to use the Microsoft Graph API to fetch theEmployee ID property for each user.
+This requires the Employee ID property

 to be set in Azure for each user, and for that Employee ID property to exactly